-Most car dealerships do not accept physical cash or personal checks.
-Rather, if you intend to purchase a vehicle outright, you will need to pay with verified funds, such as a Cashier’s Check.
-This is the safest and most secure form of payment for both parties.
+Most car dealerships do not accept physical cash.
+Rather, you should plan to pay with either a personal check, or verified funds–such as a Cashier’s Check.
+These are the safest (and most secure) forms of payment for both parties.

-Instead, test drive the car you want to buy, strike a price, sign the deal, go get a Cashier’s Check from the bank, come back to the dealership, slap it down on the financier’s desk, get a receipt, grab the keys, and peel out of there like a boss!
+Instead, test drive the car you want to buy, strike a price, sign the deal, get out your checkbook (or go get a Cashier’s Check from the bank), slap it down on the financier’s desk, get a receipt, grab the keys, and peel out of there like a boss!
 (A little less cool, but it’ll do.)

 Paying Cash At A Car Dealership: 5 Tips To Get The Best Deal Possible

 Now that you know to pay for your car with a Cashier’s Check, there are a few more things to cover.
 Mainly, how to get the best deal possible.
 The good news is, cash gives you options, and negotiating power.

 What follows are five tips for getting the best deal possible when paying cash at a dealership.

 - Finding Financial Contentment: The Secret To Building Wealth